Toward a research environment of shared learning and mutual inspiration

 This multi-session workshop aims to help participants expand their research networks and build collaborative relationships that foster knowledge creation.
 Using project management methodologies, participants will analyze challenges in their own research projects, exchange insights with peers, and learn practical approaches to advancing their research more effectively through hands-on exercises.

 The workshop is designed by members of Copilot Inc., a team with over 20 years of experience in project management support.
 Their proven project facilitation methods, along with expertise in dialogue and relationship-building, have been tailored specifically for research projects.
 Based on feedback from last year’s participants, this iteration has been further refined.
+Please make the most of this opportunity to reflect on how you approach research and the environment around it, in a space where you can explore a variety of ideas.

-📂 Category | Innitiative |
+| 📂 Category | Innitiative |

-📌 Keywords | Project Management, Reflection Communication Patterns, Knowledge Creation |
+| 📌 Keywords | Project Management, Reflection, Communication Patterns, Knowledge Creation |

-🎯 Objectives | ・Develop a habit of using project management tools to reflect on research progress. ・Enhance self-efficacy by iterating through the cycle of identifying challenges, discussing them with peers, and putting them into practice. ・Learn how to influence collaborative dynamics and information flow in research teams, regardless of one’s formal position. |
+| 🎯 Objectives | ・Develop a habit of using project management tools to reflect on research progress. ・Enhance self-efficacy by iterating through the cycle of identifying challenges, discussing them with peers, and putting them into practice. ・Learn how to influence collaborative dynamics and information flow in research teams, regardless of one’s formal position. |

-🌐 Language | English & Japanese |
+| 🌐 Language | English & Japanese (discussion group will be formed based on participants’ language preference) |

-👥 Target Participants | Graduate students & undergraduate students involved in research or projects |
+| 👥 Target Participants | Graduate students |

-🗓 Format | Three-month continuous session (2-hour in-person x 6) |
+| 🗓 Format | Three-month continuous session (2-hour in-person x 6) |

-📍 Venue | S6-309A, Ookayama |
+| 📍 Venue | S6-309A, Ookayama Campus |

-🌟 Recommended for | ・Those interested in building structured processes to manage their research effectively. ・Those who want to enhance research collaboration and foster new discoveries through teamwork. ・Those looking for insights to improve research lab culture and group dynamics. |
+| 🌟 Recommended for | ・Those interested in building structured processes to manage their research effectively. ・Those who want to enhance research collaboration and foster new discoveries through teamwork. ・Those looking for insights to improve research lab culture and group dynamics. |

-📊 Points | 30 points in total (Points to be awarded to students enrolled in the courses for credits.
+| 📊 Points | 10 points in total (Points to be awarded to students enrolled in the courses for credits.
 Please refer to the syllabus for details.) |

-🎟️ Capacity | 15 participants |
+| 🎟️ Capacity | 12 participants |

 Main Content

-Throughout six sessions, participants will reconceptualize their exploratory research as a structured project, developing a sense of ownership and direction.
+Throughout five sessions, participants will reconceptualize their exploratory research as a structured project, developing a sense of ownership and direction.
 Additionally, they will critically examine research lab environments and existing norms, seeking concrete methods to foster a more collaborative research culture.

 Copilot Inc.